 Figure 8.
-1-sec comparison of the Available Power of the 10MW turbine for mean wind speed = 9 m/s and mean TI = 10% flow case represented in Figure 7. $\mu$ and $\sigma$ are the mean and the standard deviation of the 1-Hz percentage error distributions for direct $C_P$ curve interpolation approach and the Second LSTM model with lag=29s.
+1-sec comparison of the Available Power of the 10MW turbine for mean wind speed = 9 m/s and mean TI = 10% flow case represented in Figure 7. μ and σ are the mean and the standard deviation of the 1-Hz percentage error distributions for direct C_P curve interpolation approach and the Second LSTM model with lag=29s.

-Despite the significant performance improvement achieved for 7 m/s case with the First LSTM observed in Figure 6, the Second LSTM network developed using the same procedure for 9 m/s inflow has a considerable bias of more than 3% as seen in the 1-Hz percentage error distribution in Figure 8.
-The mean of the test error seems to be hardly affected by the changing hindsight horizon listed in Table 4, where the standard deviation is the least at lag = 29s.
-This clearly implies that the architecture and the hyper-parameters optimised for the lower wind speed are not necessarily the best configuration for slightly higher wind speed cases.
-That trend makes it challenging to develop a generic network architecture that would successfully reproduce the high frequency available power for all the possible input realisations.
+Despite the significant performance improvement achieved for 7 m/s case with the First LSTM observed in Figure 6, the

+Second LSTM model developed using the same procedure for 9 m/s inflow has a considerable bias of more than 3% as seen in the 1-Hz percentage error distribution in Figure 8.
+The mean and the standard deviation of the model error seems to be hardly affected by the changing hindsight horizon listed in Table 2.
+This clearly implies that the architecture and the hyper-parameters optimized for the lower wind speed are not necessarily the best configuration for slightly higher wind speed cases.
+That trend makes it challenging to develop a generic network architecture that would successfully reproduce the high frequency available power for all the possible input realizations.
 It indicates the need to specifically tune the hyper-parameters for each separate flow case.
-It is a cumbersome process with high computational cost.
+It is a cumbersome process with very little room for automation.
 Here in this study, the focus is to make the best out of the available dataset, as indicated earlier, as the generation (or collection) of a comprehensive database is a very demanding task for high frequency problems.
-Additionally, the observed reduction in performance of the same hyper-parameter space for a different flow case indicates the risk of the approach where a singular 'generic' model is fit to estimate the high frequency available power for a variety of inflow cases.
+Additionally, the observed reduction in performance of the same hyperparameter space for a different flow case indicates the risk of the approach where a singular 'generic' model is fit to estimate the high frequency available power for a variety of inflow cases.
 In other words, a single model to cover the entire domain might introduce compromises in the model performance at certain inflow cases, where the dynamic accuracy is of utmost importance, as framed by the grid codes.

-3.1.3 Transfer Learning from the First Model: High Wind Speed, High Turbulence Intensity
+3.1.3 Transfer Learning from the First Model : High Wind Speed, High Turbulence Intensity